engineerslifeforme/discrete-financial-planner/docs/example_stories.md

 account we can remove all the things that occur prior to take home pay, e.g. taxes, retirement, insurance, etc.  Since this is a fake account, we don't want it to carry a balance, so we will use some techniques to achieve that.
+The `sweep_greater_than` flag will be used to move any balance above `0.0` out of the account monthly.

 ```yaml
 start: 2025-01-01